 In order to earn more app downloads, higher conversion rates, and an improved user experience, mobile marketers should:

-For more information, see Leanplum’s 6 Minute Guide to Mobile A/B Testing.
+For more information, see Leanplum’s article on Mobile A/B Testing.